exercism/DEPRECATED.v2-feedback/README.md

 **TL;DR:**
 - The new site is up on [v2.exercism.io](https://v2.exercism.io).
+- Download the prerelease version of the new CLI from [exercism/cli releases](https://github.com/exercism/cli/releases).
 - This beta is for Exercism maintainers, contributors, and power users.
 - We'd love to hear your gut reaction at [https://github.com/exercism/v2-feedback/issues/1](https://github.com/exercism/v2-feedback/issues/1).
 - Please read the rest of this before providing other feedback.